nirleibushor/ImageHoleFilling/README.txt

 ### USAGE - run the program ###
 To build and run the program, just hit:

-ant -Dimg='absolutePath/to/inputImage'
+ant <optional args>

 from the same location as the build.xml file

 To just run the program, without building it, add the word run, e.g:

--Dimg='absolutePath/to/inputImage' run
+ant <optional args> run

-The argument -Dimg is the path to the input image, so the program can't run without it.
+-Dimgpath='absolute\path\to\input\img'
-But there are more optional configurable command line arguments you can use:
+If you the argument -Dimgpath will not be given, the example_input_img.jpg under the projects base dir will be used

 -Dalg=0 will run the algorithm from section 2, -Dalg=1 will run the approximating one from section 5